Klipper3d/klipper/docs/Dockable_Probe.md

 # Use in macros

-The annexed_probe module can use a delayed detach so that it does not repeatedly dock and undock the probe from the toolhead while it is being used in the context of a homing macro or slicer start gcode.
+The dockable_probe module can use a delayed detach so that it does not repeatedly dock and undock the probe from the toolhead while it is being used in the context of a homing macro or slicer start gcode.
 This works in most cases, but if a call to heat-and-wait (M109, M190) or a toolhead move